Stencyl/stencylpedia/chapter-6/custom-blocks.md

 2. **If your custom block returns a value, use the return block to do so.**
   ![Returning a value](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-6/images/custom-blocks-12.png)

+#### Using a Custom Block

+Custom blocks with "None" as a return value will work like action blocks.

-Like mentioned earlier, our distance block acts like a number block **because we set the return type to number**.
+Otherwise, custom blocks that return a value will act like blocks of that type.
+For example, our distance block acts like a number block **because we set the return type to number**.

 ![Usage of custom block](https://raw.githubusercontent.com/Stencyl/stencylpedia/master/chapter-6/images/custom-blocks-15.png)